-However, there are some flavors that have been exempted from the regulations.
+However, there are some flavours that have been exempted from the regulations.
 Those products include

 Reasons for the ban

-Vaping among Ontarian youth was on the rise after thorough research was conducted.
+Vaping among Ontarian youth was on the rise after a thorough research was conducted.
 The results prompted the Progressive Conservatives to formulate rules on how to curb vaping.
 The new regulations developed would go hand-in-hand with the tobacco in-store advertisement ban in Ontario.
-The government was also considering banning flavored vape due to their high nicotine content.
+The government was also considering banning flavoured vaping due to their high nicotine content.
 By framing the law, Ontario joined seven other territories that had similar rules on vaping.

 Reactions to the rules